MikeSchulze/gdUnit4/_asserts/assert-dictionary.md

 ### contains_keys
-Verifies that the current dictionary contains the given key(s).
+Verifies that the current dictionary contains the given key(s).<br>
+The values are compared by deep parameter comparision, for object reference compare you have to use [contains_same_keys](/gdUnit4/asserts/assert-dictionary/#contains_same_keys).<br>
+For more details about comparision works see [How GdUnit Asserts compares Objects](/gdUnit4/asserts/index/#how-gdunit-asserts-compares-objects)
 {% tabs assert-dict-contains_keys %}
 {% tab assert-dict-contains_keys GdScript %}
 ```ruby